Admitted Spartan Day Webinar Recording

 - Can I bring my musical instrument along with me?

 You are welcome to bring your instruments.
-Most instruments can be played in the recreational rooms.
-We do have two pianos including a grand piano in the living room, and an upright in the recreation room, which you are welcome to play.
+We have three pianos including a grand piano in the living room, and two uprights in the recreation room, which you are welcome to play.
 We also have a drum set in the recreation room.